Paris: Railways

 The Paris Métro is the busiest subway network in the European Union.

-A central hub of the national rail network, Paris's six major railway stations (Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz, Gare Montparnasse, Gare Saint-Lazare) and a minor one (Gare de Bercy) are connected to three networks: high-speed rail lines (TGV, Eurostar, Intercity Express, Frecciarossa), normal speed trains (Intercités, Intercités de nuit, Nightjet, TER), and the suburban rails (Transilien).
+A central hub of the national rail network, Paris's six major railway stations (Gare du Nord, Gare de l'Est, Gare de Lyon, Gare d'Austerlitz, Gare Montparnasse, Gare Saint-Lazare) and a minor one (Gare de Bercy) are connected to three networks: high-speed rail lines (TGV inOui, TGV Lyria, TGV Ouigo, Eurostar, Intercity Express, Frecciarossa), normal speed trains (Intercités, Ouigo Train Classique, Intercités de nuit, European Sleeper, TER), and the suburban rails (Transilien).
 The Transilien is the commuter rail network serving Paris region, through 9 lines, 392 stations and 1,294 km of rails.

 Since the inauguration of its first line in 1900, Paris's Métro network has grown to become the city's most widely used local transport system.
 In 2015, it carried about 5.23 million passengers daily.
 There are 16 lines, 321 stations (405 stops) and 245.6 km of rails.
-Superimposed on this is a "regional express network", the RER, whose five lines, 257 stops, and 602 km of rails connect Paris to more distant parts of the urban area.
+Superimposed on this is a regional express network, the RER, whose five lines, 257 stops, and 602 km of rails connect Paris to more distant parts of the urban area.
 With over 1.4 million passengers per day, RER A is the busiest metro line in Europe.
 The Paris region is served by a light rail network, the tramway.
-Opened since 1992, fifteen lines are operational.
-The network is 196.6 km long, with 283 stations.
+Opened in 1992, fifteen lines are now operational, spanning 196.6 km with 283 stations.

 Air

 In 2023, Charles de Gaulle Airport was the third-busiest airport in Europe and the eleventh-busiest airport in the world.

-Paris is a major international air transport hub, and the 5th busiest airport system in the world.
 Paris is served by three commercial international airports: Charles de Gaulle Airport, the third-busiest airport in Europe as of 2018, Orly Airport and Beauvais–Tillé Airport.
-In 2019, these three airports recorded traffic of 112 million passengers.
+In 2019, these three airports recorded traffic of 112 million passengers, making them the 5th busiest airport system in the world.
 There is also one general aviation airport, Paris–Le Bourget Airport, historically the oldest Parisian airport and closest to the city centre, which is now used only for private business flights and air shows.
 Charles de Gaulle Airport, located on the edge of the northern suburbs of Paris, opened to commercial traffic in 1974 and became the busiest Parisian airport in 1993.
 In 2023, it was the 4th busiest airport in the world by international traffic and it is the hub for the nation's flag carrier, Air France.
 Beauvais-Tillé Airport, located 69 km north of Paris's city centre, is used by charter airlines and low-cost carriers.